7. Least Squares Regression

 7.1.1.
 Linear Algebra Based Linear Regression

-Because the system of equations is over-determined and the measured output data, \bm{b}, is not likely to lie in the column space of \bf{A}, the projection equations from Projections Onto a Hyperplane are used to approximate \bm{u}.
+Because the system of equations is over-determined and the measured output data, \bm{b}, is not likely to lie in the column space of \bf{A}, either the projection equations or QR decomposition may be used to approximate \bm{u} (Projections Onto a Hyperplane).

 \bm{\hat{u}} = \left(\mathbf{A}^T\,\mathbf{A}\right)^{-1}